romth777/deep-reinforcement-learning/p3_collab-compet/Report.md

  * The case of noise generating process should not be shared for each agent.
  * Update model one time for each action steps and update one time for each timing.
  * I did not use batch normalization.
- * The learning rate and TAU tuning is important for convergence of training.
+ * The learning rate and TAU tuning is vital for convergence of training.
  * To add random noise with epsilon decayed but I did not use it.

 In my case, the agent network model of the MADDPG consists of below, same in the Actor and Critic of the Target and Local without the activation function of the output layer;